jiheek/CS7641/HW2/README.md

 # HW2 - Randomized Optimization

-1. Download the "Data" folder and the jupyter notebooks in the same directory
+1. Download the jupyter notebook
 2. Open a jupyter notebook
 3. Run the cell in the order